Pfarelo1/CMPG-323-Project-5--31602894/README.md

 Ensure that the ReadMe.md file in the GitHub repository explains how the user would use the report

 Create a reference list document that contains all sites visited and used to complete the project

+The user must select which filter to user when opening the Report.